Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • Collection and preparation of statistical data;

-• Direct selling experience;
+• Direct sales experience;

-• Work with commercial offers;
+• Working with commercial proposals;

 • Merchandising experience;